mattgy/alexa-ferry-skill/README.md

 2. Review CloudWatch logs for detailed errors
 3. Verify GTFS endpoint status
 4. Check Alexa Developer Console for skill configuration issues

+## 🔐 Security Notes

+### Files Not in Repository
+The following files are excluded from the public repository for security reasons:
+- `skill.json` - Contains AWS Lambda ARN with account ID (use `skill.json.template` instead)
+- `.env` - Contains environment variables and secrets (use `.env.example` as template)
+- `*.zip` - Deployment packages that may contain sensitive configuration
+- `localTest.js` - Local testing scripts that may contain test data

+### Setup for Development
+1. Copy template files: `cp skill.json.template skill.json` and `cp .env.example .env`
+2. Fill in your AWS account details in `skill.json`
+3. Configure environment variables in `.env`
+4. Never commit these files to the repository

 ## 🔄 Version History